jwmiller5/Compliance/compliance/regulatory/offering-IRAP-Australia.md

 For each assessment, Microsoft engaged an ACSC-accredited IRAP assessor who examined the security controls and processes used by Microsoft's IT operations team, physical datacenters, intrusion detection, cryptography, cross-domain and network security, access control, and information security risk management of in-scope services.
 The IRAP assessments found that the Microsoft system architecture is based on sound security principles, and that the applicable Australian Government Information Security Manual (ISM) controls are in place and fully effective within our assessed services.

-The risk management framework used by the ISM draws from [National Institute of Standards and Technology (NIST) Special Publication (SP) 800-37 Rev. 2](https://csrc.nist.gov/publications/detail/sp/800-37/rev-2/final), 'Risk Management Framework for Information Systems and Organizations: A System Life-Cycle Approach for Security and Privacy.'
+The risk management framework used by the ISM draws from [National Institute of Standards and Technology (NIST) Special Publication (SP) 800-37 Rev. 2](https://csrc.nist.gov/publications/detail/sp/800-37/rev-2/final).
 Within this risk management framework, the identification of risks and selection of security controls can be undertaken using various risk management standards, such as [International Organization for Standardization (ISO) 31000:2018, Risk management - Guidelines](https://www.iso.org/standard/65694.html).
 Broadly, the risk management framework used by the ISM has six steps:

 - Define the system
 - Select security controls